juanmanzanero/fastest-lap/docs/source/index.rst

 Overview
 --------

 Fastest-lap an open source (`MIT <https://github.com/juanmanzanero/fastest-lap/blob/main/LICENSE>`_) written in C++, and it is usable from any scripting language such as Python and MATLAB.
+It is cross-platform, and it has been extensively tested on Windows 10, Linux (Ubuntu) and Mac.

+Fastest-lap is characterized for its simplity and ease of use.
+With less than 10 lines of code you will be running and analyzing your first laptime simulation.

 .. toctree::
    :maxdepth: 2